sevenns/nuxt-firebase-client/README.md

 - get service accounts key
-  - go to firebase project
+  - go to firebase project console
-  - move to "Project Settings -> Service Accounts"
+  - go to "Project Settings -> Service Accounts"
   - generate key, rename and place to root of project